 Lego Robotics Team

-Refuge Biologist and staff listen to the Moosekateers' "Moose on the Loose"
+Refuge staff listens to the Moosekateers' "Moose on the Loose" presentation.
+The Lego Robotics team placed second in state competition.

 See What They Did